UniMath/agda-unimath/src/elementary-number-theory/inequality-integers.lagda.md

 ## Idea

-The comparison of two integers is given by the nonnegativity of their difference.
+The {{#concept "ordering" Disambiguation="integers" Agda=leq-ℤ}} of two integers is given by the nonnegativity of their difference.

 ## Definition